BrewBlox/brewblox-boilerplate/README.md

 **Required Changes:**

 - Remove the `if: false` line in the `build` job to enable CI.
-- Set the `DOCKER_IMAGE` variable to the desired Docker image name.
+- Set the `DOCKER_IMAGE` variable to your Docker image name.

 That's it.
 Happy coding!